Khireitangiri

 Khireitangiri is a village located in Patna Tehsil in the Kendujhar District in the Indian state of Odisha.

 Geography

 Khireitangiri is a landlocked area situated in the northeastern part of Kendujhar.
 It is surrounded by Baunsuli to the north, Nuagaon and Dabarchua to the south, Dalanga to the east, and Bhuluda to the west.
 It is 13 kilometers east of the district headquarters of Kendujhar towards Kolkata, 25 kilometers from Patna and 211 kilometers from the state capital, Bhubaneswar.

 Notable villages located close to Khireitangiree include Nelung (7 km), Sankiri (7 km), Badaneuli (8 km), Bodapalasa (8 km) and Chakundapal (10 km).
 Khireitangiree is surrounded by Patna Tehsil to the East, Jhumpura Tehsil and Sukruli Tehsil to the North, and Saharpada Tehsil to the East.

-Kendujhar, Karanjia, Champua, Joda, Barbil are the nearest cities.
+Kendujhar, Karanjia, Champua, Joda and Barbil are the nearest towns.

 Demographics

 Khireitangiri has 580 families.
 According to a 2011 census, the Khireitangiree village has a population size of 2,475 (1237 men, 1238 women).

 In Khireitangiree, the population of children aged 0–23 is 5,646, 13.05% of the total.

 The average sex ratio of Khireitangiree village is 1001, which is higher than the Orissa state average of 979.
 Child sex ratio for Khireitangiree as per census is 4781, lower than the Orissa average of 941.

 In 2011, the literacy rate of Khireitangiree was 72.12% as compared to 72.87% in Orissa.
 In Khireitangiree, male literacy stands at 82.09% while the female literacy rate is 62.42%.